-Being an advocate for science can extend beyond calling your Member of Congress (MoC) or visiting them at their office.
-In fact, an excellent way to advocate on behalf of science is to take your MoC for a visit at your office.
-A tour of your laboratory can introduce your MoC to the important federally funded biomedical research being done by his or her constituents.
+Being an advocate for science can extend beyond calling your Representative or Senator or visiting them at their office.
+In fact, an excellent way to advocate on behalf of science is to take your representative for a visit at your office.
+A tour of your laboratory can introduce your representative to the important federally funded biomedical research being done by his or her constituents.
 All too often, public officials have never been in a scientific laboratory and do not understand what is done there and how this work is impacted by federal funding.
 It is also a great way for you and your colleagues to meet your Representative.

 STEP ONE: ARRANGE THE TOUR

-- Send a letter of invitation to the office scheduler.
-If you do not know the name of the scheduler, you can call the Washington, DC office to ask or simply address the invitation to the Representative at their DC office.
+- Send an email invitation to the office scheduler.
+If you do not know the name of the scheduler, you can call the Washington, DC office to ask to speak to the scheduler or simply address the invitation to the Representative at their DC office.

 - Be very flexible in suggesting dates and times for a visit, but stick primarily to visits between Friday through Monday, as these days are when Representatives are often in their home districts.
 You may also want to suggest a visit during one of the Congressional recesses that occur at various times through the year.